What Is Hypnosis?

 Why Hypnosis Works

 Hypnosis works largely because it helps focus attention.
 This focused state allows suggestions to reach the subconscious mind more easily, where many habits, emotions, and automatic responses are stored.
 By working at this level, change can feel more natural and less forced.
-I use a lot of visual imagery in my sessions, so visualizing and/or imagining is very important.
+I use a lot of visual imagery in my sessions.
 Why?
 Because the subconscious mind doesn’t know the difference between reality and imagination.
 When you visualize or imagine, your body experiences several important things:

 Your brain experiences it as “actually happening” so it believes it can happen again.
 It makes the desired outcome believable to your mind.

 It acts as a GPS point.
-Like a GPS, if we would like to go somewhere, it is important to know where we are going.
-Without a clear destination the subconscious mind tends to drift back into automated behavior.
+If we wish to go somewhere, it is important to know where we are going.
+Without a clear destination the subconscious mind tends to drift back into automated behaviors.

 It creates the state of “having,” which is the most important aspect of visualization.
 This is the new neural architecture that becomes our life’s experience.